-This course includes the use and application of finishes, stains and fillers that are applied by brush and spraying.
+Use and application of finishes, stains and fillers that are applied by brush and spraying.
 Special attention is given to modern techniques of finishing procedures.
+Two hours lecture and two hours lab per week.

 Wood Production Methods INED-106 3 hours (Beginning Woodwork)